Alessandra Ambrosio Shows Off Her Fit Figure In A Series Of Acrobatic Poses On The Beach

-Former Victoria’s Secret Angel Alessandra Ambrosio stunned her 10.3 million Instagram followers with her latest share, a quartet of snaps in which she rocked an athletic ensemble and did several acrobatic poses on the beach.
-The photo was captured in Praia Brava, as the geotag indicated, which is a beach in Brazil.
+Former Victoria's Secret Angel Alessandra Ambrosio stunned her 10.3 million Instagram followers with her latest share, a quartet of snaps in which she rocked an athletic ensemble and struck several acrobatic poses on the beach.
+The photos were captured in Praia Brava, as the geotag indicated, which is a beach in Brazil.
 The pristine sand was visible beneath her, and the ocean stretched out to the horizon, with some waves crashing closer to the shore.

 Alessandra rocked an ensemble from the brand Alo Yoga, whose Instagram page she made sure to tag in the first slide.
 The first picture showed Alessandra taking a flying leap across the sand, her legs stretched out and her arms extending up into the air.

-She flaunted her flawless physique in a cropped tank with thin spaghetti straps and a neckline that dipped low enough to showcase a hint of cleavage.
+She flaunted her flawless physique in a cropped tank with thin straps and a neckline that dipped low enough to showcase a hint of cleavage.
 A thick horizontal band stretched around her torso, just below her breasts, leaving plenty of her toned stomach on display.

 She paired the cropped tank with matching bottoms that likewise clung to every inch of her fit physique.
-She was barefoot, and had her long brunette locks pulled back in a ponytail.
+She was barefoot and had her long brunette locks pulled back in a ponytail.

-She added a few accessories, including some delicate layered necklaces and a watch.

 She turned her attention to the camera for the third snap, which was taken while she was jumping in the air.
-Her hair flowed around her face and her expression was fierce as she propelled her body into the air.
+Her hair flowed around her face and her expression was fierce.

-The fourth and final slide showed off the back of her athletic outfit, highlighting the strappy details on her top.
-She released her silky tresses from the ponytail, allowing them to hang down her back as she turned her face towards the sunshine.
-Her eyes were closed as she basked in the warmth, and her fans couldn’t get enough.
+The fourth and final slide showed the back of her athletic outfit, highlighting the strappy details on her top.
+She released her silky tresses from the ponytail, allowing them to hang down her back as she turned her face up to the sunshine.
+Her eyes were closed while she basked in the warmth, and her fans couldn't get enough.
 The post racked up 402 comments as well as over 82,400 likes within 20 hours.

 "Wow, flying angel," one fan wrote, loving the movement-filled poses.